Skip to content

 Social Sign-On

-Social Sign-On (Google, Facebook, LinkedIn, Apple) is best suited for customer portals where it reduces friction for consumer users.
+Social Sign-On (Google, Facebook, LinkedIn, Apple) works best for customer portals where it reduces friction for consumer users.
 For partner portals, LinkedIn provides professional identity verification.
 For internal Salesforce, always prefer corporate SSO over social sign-on.

 Sources